xhartonx/Airbnb_Booking_Rates_Prediction/README.md

 ## Models and Results

+### Training and Generalization Performance
+- Our team created 6 models, including Logistic, Ridge, Lasso, XGBoost, Boosting, and Random Forest.
+Discussing splitting the data in detail, we separated into training, testing, and validation data.
+Then we took the training data to train our model and predict our model on the validation data to get the AUC value.
+After running all the models, we plotted the models’ AUC curves on the same plot and chose the top 3 winning models with the best AUC then trained the whole data to receive the models’ probability.
+Finally, we averaged these models’ probability for the final prediction.

 | Model              | AUC   | Description                                           |
 |--------------------|-------|-------------------------------------------------------|
 | Logistic Regression| 0.84  | Baseline model for comparison.                       |